 “We wanted a supplier that we could really partner, and build a relationship with, and we instantly got along with the team.”

 As this was National Express’ first LMS, the organisation needed an effective way of blending the new digital method to training delivery with their current L&D offering.
-A rich-media induction solution was chosen to educate staff on the use of Totara Learn and how it would work with their current training approach.
+A rich-media induction solution was chosen to educate staff on the use of the LMS and how it would work with their current training approach.
 They created an introductory video which is played the first time any learner accesses the platform, using screencast tutorials and rich visuals to demonstrate how the platform works and how they can leverage its powerful functionality.

 Due to the dispersed nature of National Express’ coach drivers, the organisation was finding it difficult to train learners consistently, as they were having to take them away from daily operations to carry out face-to-face training.
-With their multi-device Totara Learn, remotely managed staff are now able to complete e-learning courses, access resources and self-assessments online and in their own time using their smartphones.
+With their multi-device LMS, remotely managed staff are now able to complete e-learning courses, access resources and self-assessments online and in their own time using their smartphones.